Our Great Loop boat is a 2003 Carver 460 Voyager with twin 480 HP Volvo Penta diesel engines, bow thruster and stern thruster.

 During the week-long contract negotiation and inspection process, John Chilton of Southwind Marine Service near Nashville performed a marine survey and gave us a list of small items we might want to fix; and Gary Sago of Diesel Works in Bowling Green KY did an engine survey that showed all was well except a turbo gasket issue that Diesel Works fixed while doing a complete engine room service including oil changes belts, hoses and filters on engines, transmissions and generator.

-R&R has two Volvo Penta 480 HP turbo-diesel engines, bow and stern thrusters, a diesel generator, two 277 gallon fuel tanks, two 75 gallon fresh water tanks, two 40 gallon waste tanks, and four HVAC systems.
-Her electrical systems include AC power, DC power, an AC-to-DC inverter, AC shore power, and generator-provided AC power.
+R&R has two Volvo Penta 480 HP turbo-diesel engines, bow and stern thrusters, a diesel generator, two 275 gallon fuel tanks, two 75 gallon fresh water tanks, two 40 gallon waste tanks, and four HVAC systems.
+Her electrical systems include AC power, DC power, a DC-to-AC inverter, AC shore power, and generator-provided AC power.

 Her battery banks include a large port engine starting battery, large starboard engine starting battery, generator starting battery, bow and stern thruster batteries, and large house battery.

 When her engines are running, the engine alternators charge the batteries.
 When she is connected to shore power, shore power charges the batteries.
 When she is not connected to shore power and the engines are not running, the house battery and the inverter provides power, and we run the generator to recharge all batteries.

 The learning curve has been steep!